autowarefoundation/autoware.universe/f1tenth/readme.md

 Launch rviz2, Add __/map__ by topic.
 Add __/graph_visualization__ by topic.
 On top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
 Once you’re done mapping, save the map using the plugin.
 You can give it a name in the text box next to Save Map.
 Map will be saved in whichever directory you ran slam_toolbox.

-###
+### Create a map without F1Tenth car
-If you do not have an F1Tenth car, you can use the map provided in the F1Tenth simulation folder under /map directory.
-You can also create your own map which are represented as .png files.
+If you do not have an F1Tenth car, You can draw your own map and save as .png files.
+Make sure you set the corresponding .yaml file correctly.
+You can also use the map provided in the F1Tenth simulation folder under /map directory.

 ## How to record a trajectory